MohawkTSDB/mohawk/examples/README.md

 ```

 #### JSON + RESTful API
-JSON over [RESTful API](/examples/REST.md) is the primary interface of MoHawk Metrics.
+JSON over [RESTful API](/examples/REST.md) is the primary interface of Mohawk Metrics.
 This makes it easier for users to get started and also makes integration easier since REST+JSON is widely used and easily understood. a rich, growing set of features that includes:

 #### Multi Tenancy
-MoHawk Metrics provides virtual multi tenancy.
+Mohawk Metrics provides virtual multi tenancy.
 All data is mapped to a tenant.
 Everything is partitioned by tenant.
 All requests, both reads and writes, can include a tenant id, default tenant id is "\_ops".

 #### Tagging
-MoHawk Metrics provides flexible tagging support that makes it easy to organize and group data.
+Mohawk Metrics provides flexible tagging support that makes it easy to organize and group data.
 Tagging can also be used to provide additional information and context about data.

 #### Querying
-MoHawk Metrics offers a rich set of features around querying that are ideal for rendering data in graphs and in charts.
+Mohawk Metrics offers a rich set of features around querying that are ideal for rendering data in graphs and in charts.
 This includes:

   - Filtering and grouping with tags
   - Searching metric definitions